A light-speed PC game being developed in Unreal Engine for a major indie marketplace.

-Particle Rush began as a very succesful prototype project at the Centre for Digital Media in the summer of 2014, attracting interest from several publishers after 12 weeks in the Advanced Game Design workshop.
+Particle Rush began as a very successful prototype at the Centre for Digital Media in the summer of 2014, attracting interest from several publishers after 12 weeks in the Advanced Game Design workshop.

-Particle Rush has been a great opportunity to work on a high-functioning production team as a writer.
-That means I’m finally getting to wade into the tools and techniques of my trade.
-It also means I get to make a whole new series of mistakes very quickly, and learn even faster with a great group of teammates.
+Particle Rush was a great opportunity to work on a high-functioning production team as a writer.
+I got to work with new tools to actually apply my trade in practice, which also means I got to make a whole new series of mistakes very quickly, and learn from them even faster with a great group of teammates.

-I hadn’t ever had direct responsibility for a gameplay feature before and I had to learn not to be hesitant in owning it.
-I’ve been able to remain open to story suggestions and gameplay ideas, but I also have to move the story forward on my own, as everyone else has other demands.
-That’s meant I need to be confident in pitching internally and I’ve had to work on being as clear as possible with story communication and ideas.
-Production moves fast so it’s my responsibility to summarize the narrative into material that will work but which is also comprehensible by a team with varied backgrounds.
+Prior to Particle Rush, I’d never had direct responsibility for a gameplay feature.
+I had to learn not to be hesitant in owning it.
+I was able to remain open to story suggestions and gameplay ideas, but I also had to move the story forward on my own, as everyone else has other demands.
+That meant I needed to be confident in pitching internally and I had to work on being as clear as possible with story communication and ideas.
+Production moved fast so I summarized the narrative into material and formats quickly digestible by a team with varied backgrounds.

-As the project has gone on I’ve done more and more production work, coordinating between game design, narrative, and the level asset pipeline.
-This was a role that was missing on the team and it took me awhile to remember my CDM training and bring forward some tools that helped us keep track of everything better.
-Given much of the game is dependent on the narrative design for direction and coherence I’m in a good position to bring everything together.
+As the project developed, I did more and more production work, coordinating between game design, narrative, and the level asset pipeline.
+This was a role that was missing on the team and it took me a while to remember my CDM training and bring forward some tools that helped us keep track of everything better.

-Finally, Particle Rush has been a chance to work with the amazing Confluence software for documentation.
-While this is a treat for keeping things organized it’s taken a lot to get used to and some good back and forth between me and the project’s tech lead to work out design documentation that we can use, improve, and eventually take live.
+Finally, Particle Rush was been a chance to work with the amazing Confluence software for documentation.
+While this is a treat for keeping things organized it did take some getting used to and some good back and forth between me and the project’s tech lead to work out the best formats for design documentation.